Choosing the Right Pouch for Atta Packaging in India

 Center seal — pouch or roll

 The workhorse format for atta.
 Available pre-made (for hand-fill and semi-auto operations) or as a laminated roll for Form-Fill-Seal machines.
-PET + Milky LDPE is the standard structure — milky face for clean print, PET for seal strength, no aluminium layer needed for plain atta.
+PET + Milky LDPE is the standard structure — milky face for clean print, PET for seal strength.
 See our center seal pouches and rolls.

 Milky LDPE roll for FFS